-Petitioner's specific argument, in which he points out his desire to support his family by working in occupations related to health care, and to "go back to helping people and making a difference" fails when confronted with the mandatory operation of the exclusion and the equally-mandatory minimum period for which it must be imposed.
-As the Board observed in Joann Fletcher Cash, DAB No. 1725 (2000), the precise point of the exclusion mechanism is to prevent untrustworthy individuals from being involved with protected health care programs.
-That this exclusion may have a limiting effect on Petitioner's or any other excluded individual's future employment or professional career is a natural and predictable consequence of any such exclusion, including this one.
-The substantial closing-off of certain occupations to Petitioner and the probable loss of earnings from those occupations are no bar to the mandatory imposition of this exclusion.
+Petitioner asserts her desire to support her family by working, and states that "[i]f I am excluded, I am at risk of losing my job" P. Response Br. at 1.
+This record does not establish whether Petitioner is now employed in a protected health care program, but if it did, her argument would fail when confronted with the mandatory operation of the exclusion and the equally-mandatory minimum period for which it must be imposed.
+As the Board observed in Joann Fletcher Cash, DAB No. 1725, the precise point of the exclusion mechanism is to prevent untrustworthy individuals from involvement with protected health care programs.
+That this exclusion may have a limiting effect on an excluded individual's future employment is a natural and predictable consequence of any such exclusion, including this one.
+The substantial closing of certain occupations to Petitioner for five years and the probable loss of earnings from those occupations are no bar to the mandatory imposition of this exclusion.
 Henry L. Gupton, DAB No. 2058 (2007); Salvacion Lee, M.D., DAB No. 1850.

-Moreover, because the I.G. has established a basis for Petitioner's exclusion pursuant to section 1128(a)(1), the five-year period of his exclusion is also the mandatory minimum period allowed by section 1128(c)(3)(B) of the Act.
+Because the I.G. has established a basis for Petitioner's exclusion pursuant to section 1128(a)(1), the five-year period of her exclusion is also the mandatory minimum period allowed by section 1128(c)(3)(B) of the Act.
 42 U.S.C. § 1320a-7(c)(3)(B).
 That period is reasonable as a matter of law.

 I note once more that Petitioner appears here pro se.
-Because of that I have taken additional care in reading his submissions, guided by the Board's reminders that pro se litigants should be offered "some extra measure of consideration" in developing their records and their cases.
+I have taken additional care in reading her submissions, guided by the Board's reminders that pro se litigants should be offered "some extra measure of consideration" in developing their records and their cases.
 Louis Mathews, DAB No. 1574 (1996); Edward J. Petrus, Jr., M.D., et al., DAB No. 1264 (1991).
-I have searched Petitioner's submissions for any arguments or contentions that might raise a valid, relevant defense to the proposed exclusion, but have found nothing that could be so construed.
+I have searched Petitioner's submissions for any arguments or contentions that might raise a valid, relevant defense to the proposed exclusion and have found nothing that could be so construed.
+It is clear that Petitioner enjoys the high regard and trust of her family and friends.
+P. Exs.
+10-15.
+But as I have pointed out above, the operation of this exclusion process based on section 1128(a)(1) is mandatory, and so is the mandatory minimum five-year period of exclusion.

 Summary disposition is authorized by the terms of 42 C.F.R. § 1005.4(b)(12).
 Resolution of a case by summary disposition is particularly fitting when settled law can be applied to undisputed material facts.
-Marvin L. Gibbs, Jr., M.D., DAB No. 2279 (2009); Michael J. Rosen, M.D., DAB No. 2096.
+Marvin L. Gibbs, Jr., M.D., DAB No. 2279; Michael J. Rosen, M.D., DAB No. 2096.
 The material facts in this case are undisputed and unambiguous.
-They support summary disposition as a matter of settled law, and this Decision issues accordingly.
+They support summary disposition as a matter of law, and this Decision issues accordingly.